Phrase of the day: in a home

 The use of the word home in these contexts essentially came about as a marketing exercise – as can be seen in this short history of American care homes.
 In the past, old people and children often found themselves in almshouses (alms = charity) or poorhouses or asylums which provided shelter for all kinds of people – the disabled, the poor, the insane and the orphaned.
 These institutions developed a very bad reputation for a lack of care to their residents, so as they became commercial businesses focused on particular groups, like the elderly, renaming themselves ‘homes’ in a bid to gain greater acceptance.

 Unfortunately, while the name may have changed, the reputation and reality have not always kept pace.
 Take, for example, the current news story about homes that relates to an inquiry which has been set up in the UK into allegations of historical child abuse.
-It’s starting its public hearings today and the first people who will be talking are people who grew up in children’s homes in Australia.
+It’s starting its public hearing today and the first people who will be talking are people who grew up in children’s homes in Australia.
 They were kids who had lost their parents in the war and were sent to Australia to start a new life.
 Very sadly, this new life was often in homes run under very strict and abusive conditions, conditions that continued for many years for other children who followed them – despite warnings from government inspectors.
 In more recent times, there have also been scandals about mistreatment in other homes for disabled and old people, but even where care homes are of good quality, few people would wish to end up in a home.
 Being something you want to avoid isn’t really what you would normally associate with the word home, which is usually connected to comfort, safety, personal space and warmth!
 Think of the normal home idioms – make yourself at home; it’s good to be home; home at last; it’s not much, but it’s home; home is where the heart is.

 Of course, for many people, there’s no alternative to ending up in a home.
 What happens when the children move away from their hometown?
 Or if they live in a small flat with no room for sick parents?
 Or they can’t afford to give up work to look after parents or don’t have the nursing skills or can’t afford to pay a carer to stay with them?
 The modern world is not really set up for life to end in your own bed in your own home as most of us would like, so we have to create these strange new ‘homes’.